 The course is aimed at beginners and no previous bookbinding experience is necessary.
 Students with some

 Some level of manual dexterity and attention to detail will be required but this will be taught through step-by step instructions and demonstrations.
-There will be plenty of opportunity to practise techniques during the sessions.

 How will I be taught, and will there be any work outside the class?